 Things changed in 1914 when a close friend named Everett Delk got into a fight and was beaten to death.
-The incident sparked a revelation in York who realized he had to change his ways.
-He attended a revival meeting and became a member of the church while developing a strict moral code.
+The incident sparked a revelation in York, who realized he had to change his ways.
+He attended a revival meeting and became a member of a church while developing a strict moral code.
 His newfound faith led him to shun drinking, dancing, cursing, and gambling.
 York especially eschewed violence.

 Understandably, Alvin York was worried when the United States entered World War I in 1917.
 He feared he would have to serve, which went against his moral code.

 On June 5, 1917, York did indeed receive a draft notice.
-He was required by law to register, but claimed exemption on his draft card by writing, “Don’t want to fight.”
+He was required by law to register, but claimed exemption on his draft card.

-However, his case was reviewed and denied as his particular sect of the church wasn’t recognized.
+However, his case was reviewed and denied as his particular church wasn’t recognized.
 Though his initial appeal was filing as a conscientious objector, the draft board said conscientious objectors were still allowed to serve in non-combative roles.

 In November 1917, York was sent to basic training at Camp Gordon in Georgia.
 His comrades saw him as odd because he proved to be an expert sharpshooter during training, yet he didn’t want to see combat.

 During this training period, York had extensive conversations with his commanders about his pacifist stance and the moral quandary he found himself in.
 In his personal diary, York wrote: